-6. Dishes in Bangkok: Green Curry
+6. What You Must Eat in Bangkok: Green Curry

-This is one of the only staple dessert dishes in Thailand.
-It’s very, very simple: ripe, slippery, juicy mango is coupled with sticky rice.
-The combination of the two flavours is a surprising match and the textures of both ingredients are rather similar.
+Mango and Sticky Rice is a staple dessert dish in Thailand made with ripe, juicy mangoes coupled with sticky rice.
+It’s a surprising match of flavors and textures that works well together.
 It can sometimes be coupled with grated roasted coconut or banana slices.

 8. What You Must Eat in Bangkok: Thai pork jerky (Moo Dad Diew)